ome/omero-guide-introduction/docs/group-user-management.rst

 Description
 -----------

 This chapter will show how to manage groups and users using the graphical interface in OMERO.web and the command-line interface.
-Most of following tasks below can only be done by users with some administrator privileges.
+Most of the following tasks below can only be done by users with some administrator privileges.
 We will show:

-- How to manage groups, creating and editing a new/existing group
+- How to manage groups, creating and editing a new/existing group.
-- How to manage users, creating and editing a new/existing user
+- How to manage users, creating and editing a new/existing user.
-- How to set up the OMERO server to be able to email all users
+- How to set up the OMERO server to be able to email all users.

 Resources
 ---------